quindata2024/quindataset/README.md

    - **To**: Destination location of the energy transmission grid.
    - **Distance_km**: Distance between the starting and destination locations in kilometers (km).
    - **Capacity_MW**: Capacity of the energy transmission grid in megawatts (MW).
+   - **FromLocationID**:Unique identifier for each energy depart location.
+   - **ToLocationID**: Unique identifier for each energy end location.

 ### Relationships between Datasets
    - these datasets can be linked based on common attributes such as location, month, and year to analyze the interplay between energy consumption, production, infrastructure, and grid transmission.